 According to this report, Serverless technologies are in its infancy stage and has been placed in the ‘innovation trigger’ phase, to which we totally agree.

-The emergence of Serverless technologies has transformed the way we deploy and build our applications.
+The emergence of Serverless technologies has transformed the way we deploy and build our software and applications.
 AWS Lambda came off as a breakthrough technology that catalyzed innovation and prompted an expansion in the development of the FaaS-centric landscape.

 In this post, we’ll examine all the corners of the serverless ecosystem.
 However, most of the developments within the serverless domain are open source.
-Nevertheless, we are expecting a rise in the maturity of the serverless landscape over the time and we hope to see the expanding number of business offerings.
+Nevertheless, we are expecting a rise in the maturity of the serverless landscape over time and we hope to see the expanding number of business offerings.

 Moreover, according to the Gartner’s forecast, mainstream adoption of serverless technologies will be a reality within 3-5 years, which I think will be earlier than that due to the immense guarantee these expanding serverless technologies are promising.